sohamda/organizing-java-backend/README.md

 But, we kept our applications separated from this, the means no profile has been set during the deployment of the applications, they all contact the config-server at startup and read the properties config-server gives back.
 We made our config-server to deployed with the profile, so for env A it gets deployment with properties <application>-A.yml/properties and exposes properties related to that profile.
 This way we centralized the properties and managed the env-related stuff.

->picture of profile based config-server
+> TODO: picture of profile based config-server

 ### APIs